 Except for approved petty cash funds, all company, subsidiary and affiliate funds must be retained in properly authorized and identified company accounts.
 Absolutely no undisclosed or unrecorded fund or account shall be established for any purpose whatsoever, even for the perceived good of the Company.

-Bid Honestly The Company will not submit or concur in the submission of any claim, bid, proposal or other related document that contains false information.
+Company will not submit or concur in the submission of any claim, bid, proposal or other related document that contains false information.
 In addition, should the Company sell to the Italian government or any governments outside Italy, the Company will comply with applicable procurement laws and regulations of those governments.

 Employees are personally responsible and accountable for the protection of company assets and the proper expenditure of company funds.
 Employees are also responsible for the proper use of property over which they have control, including both company property and funds and property that others have entrusted to us.
 Company assets must be used only for proper purposes, both during and after employment with the company.